Raising (sound change)

 In phonology and phonetics, raising is a sound change in which a vowel or consonant becomes higher or raised, meaning that the tongue becomes more elevated or positioned closer to the roof of the mouth than before.
+In consonants, this results in greater stricture.
 The opposite effect is known as lowering.
 Raising or lowering may be triggered by a nearby sound, when it is a form of assimilation, or it may occur on its own.

+Examples

+In North American English, there are two common types of vowel raising: